- Cabot Trail

 - , Fall

-Cape Breton Fall Culinary Guide
+Cape Breton Fall Guide for Culinary Enthusiasts

 Looking for somewhere to eat this fall in Cape Breton?
 Looking for an authentic experience or simply want to try some locally inspired dishes?
 Here is a culinary guide for your fall trip to Cape Breton that will have you coming back again and again!

 Looking for a delicious meal while you are watching the leaves change on the Cabot Trail this fall?
 You’re in luck – the GoBistro at Cabot Shores Wilderness Resort stays open year-round!
 Serving delicious local seafood, meats, vegetarian dishes, homemade pasta and more – the menu changes daily.
 They are open for dinner between 5:30 pm – 7:30 pm and can cater for big groups, from hungry hikers to family parties to your company’s special occasions.
 Be sure to reserve by phone (1-902-929-2584) or email ([email protected]).

 Since 2000, the restaurant at the Chanterelle Inn has served a cuisine created from locally sourced ingredients.
 Nightly, their award-winning chef prepares a menu featuring vegetarian, non-vegetarian and seafood main courses, house-made soups, artisan bread, salads and desserts.
 Fully licensed, they serve local wines, beers and a variety of single-malt scotches.
 Entertainment on the verandah is provided by flocks of hummingbirds.
 They are open from 6 pm-8 pm from May 1st until October 31st but be sure call ahead and secure your seat as reservations are required.